Louis P. Bénézet

-Louis Paul Bénézet (1878–1961) was an American educator and writer who pioneered the reform of school education in the early twentieth century.
+Louis Paul Bénézet (March 21, 1878 – May 2, 1961) was an American educator and writer who pioneered the reform of school education in the early twentieth century.

 Early career

-Bénézet was principal and football coach of Central High School in La Crosse, Wisconsin, from 1907 to 1908.
+Bénézet was born in Lynn, Massachusetts.
+He was principal and football coach of Central High School in La Crosse, Wisconsin, from 1907 to 1908.
 From 1916 to 1924, Bénézet was superintendent of schools in Evansville, Indiana and, from 1924 to 1938, in Manchester, New Hampshire.

 In 1918 he published The World War and What was Behind It, an account of the events leading up to World War I, which he blamed on German aggression combined with perceived threats to the traditional social order from radicals and ethnic nationalists.
 The book was based on a series of talks he had given about how European history had led to the creation of unstable nation-states.
 He included a map of "Europe As It Should Be," a template for avoiding ethnic rivalry by creating "the boundaries of the various nations as they would look if the bulk of the people of each nationality were included in a single political division."